Cybrarist/islam-quiz/README.md

 # islam-quiz
-android game to test your knowldge about quran, islam in a gamify way
+Gamify your knowledge and learning about islam in general